 Identifying potential parasitoids of the fall armyworm, Spodoptera frugiperda, and the risk to Australian horticulture (MT19015)

-This project was established in early 2021 to examine potential parasitoids of fall armyworm and deliver extension materials to growers on how to effectively manage the pest.
-The research team will identify parasitoid species present in horticultural crops and provide recommendations on potential candidates for future biological control of fall armyworm, as well as local information on established locations, host range, infestation levels on horticultural crops and damage patterns.
+This investment, which ran from early 2021 to 2022, examined potential parasitoids of fall armyworm and delivered extension materials to growers on how to effectively manage the pest.
+The research team identified parasitoid species present in horticultural crops and provided recommendations on potential candidates for future biological control of fall armyworm, as well as local information on established locations, host range, infestation levels on horticultural crops and damage patterns.

 Between March 2021 and May 2022, the project team conducted field surveys around Australia with a focus on sweet corn, capsicum and melon growing areas.
 The work investigated the potential use of predator insects (parasitoids) to manage the armyworm.
 More than 6,400 fall armyworm larvae and 750 egg masses were sampled across 65 locations and reared to recover parasitoid species.